 Following her PhD, she worked as a fundraiser and event co-ordinator in the charity sector.
 This role gave her extensive experience in event management and marketing and importantly, communicating science to the lay public and engaging the public in a medical cause.

-Emma was the administrative lead for NHLI’s Clinical Research Training Initiative (CRFI), which aimed to attract, encourage and support clinical trainees interested in undertaking postgraduate research.
+Working with Professor Omar Usmani, Emma was the administrative lead for NHLI’s Clinical Research Training Initiative (CRFI), which aimed to attract, encourage and support clinical trainees interested in undertaking postgraduate research.
 The CRFI aimed to match potential fellows and their research interests to appropriate supervisors, support the process of writing fellowship applications, advise on regulatory, intellectual, statistical and financial considerations, and guide interview technique.

 In 2011, she was awarded the Rector's Award and Rector's Medal for Excellence in Supporting the Student Experience.
 These awards recognise the importance placed by the College on the contribution of support staff in underpinning the College’s learning environment for students.